 Client-Centric Strategies is a Copyright (2020) of Labour Market Partners Inc. and Collaborative Strategies Inc. All Rights Reserved.

-Contact OMSSA's Manager of Education Christie Herrington to learn how we can develop and deliver a training program tailored to your team's needs.
+Contact OMSSA's Director of Education Christie Herrington to learn how we can develop and deliver a training program tailored to your team's needs.

 Email Christie or call 647-385-9285 to get started.